abdullahsaka/Introduction_to_Python/README.md

 # Introduction_to_Python

-I created this jupyter notebook which introduces the fundamental background on data structures, linear regression,  random forest and gradient boosting models.
+I created this repository for data scientist candidates who want to implement basic algorithms in Python.
+This repository includes the fundamental background on data structures, linear regression,  random forest and gradient boosting models.